Giggster logo

 Sweet November Locations

 The lovely scenery of the Golden State perfectly captures the romance between two heartbroken souls as they find solace and love in each other.
+A majority of Sweet November scenes were shot in and around San Francisco, CA.

 The city provided a stunning backdrop to the romantic drama with its rolling hills, iconic landmarks such as the Golden Gate Bridge, and waterfront views of the Bay Area.
 Filming also took place in Mill Valley which has a charming downtown area filled with shops, restaurants, and art galleries.